-Overview of statistical facts helps understand the impact of the changes to NGO law.
-According to the November-December 2006 survey, Russian nonprofit organizations (NPOs) that received grants from international organizations and international NPOs made up 6.2% and 5.5% respectively (see Figure 6), which was still considerably behind those that received help from the state.
-It is noteworthy that in a similar survey in 2013, 29.9% of nonprofit organizations (NPOs) were in receipt of foreign funding - a considerable increase from the 2006 figure despite the passing of the Foreign Agents Law which was widely expected to reduce the number of civic organizations dependent on income from organizations and individuals from abroad.
+Overview of statistical facts helps understand the financial impact of the changes to NGO law.
+According to the November-December 2006 survey, Russian nonprofit organizations (NPOs) that received grants from international organizations and international NPOs made up 6.2% and 5.5% respectively94 (see Figure 6), which was still considerably behind those that received help from the state.
+It is noteworthy that in a similar survey in 2013, 29.9%95 of nonprofit organizations (NPOs) were in receipt of foreign funding - a considerable increase from the 2006 figure despite the passing of the Foreign Agents Law which was widely expected to reduce the number of civic organizations dependent on income from organizations and individuals from abroad.
 There are two possible explanations for this.
 The first is that the Russian Public Chamber report may have focused their survey on socially oriented NGOs - which cannot be classed as "political" and therefore fall outside of the new law's coverage.
-The second explanation is that Foreign Agents Law is so wide-ranging in coverage and contradictory in some instances - making it difficult to defend.
-This may point to its implementation having been "loud in the rhetoric" and in receipt of much media coverage, but fairly limited in actual practice.